xipherix/WebsocketChainExpanderApp/README.md

 # Building a Chain Expander application using Elektron Websocket API and .NET Core C#

 [Elektron WebSocket API](https://developers.refinitiv.com/elektron/WebSocket-api/learning) is a server-side API which provides an interface to create direct WebSocket access to any OMM Content via ADS.
 The API leverages standard JSON and WebSocket protocols to be easy to implement and understand.
-A developer can use any programming language which provides a JSON parser and a client WebSocket library to connecting to the ADS server and then retrieving the data using a messages specification provided on [WebSocket API Developer Guide](https://docs-developers.refinitiv.com/1563871102906/14977/).
+It does mean the software developer can use any programming language with the WebSocket API.
+It requires a JSON parser with a Client WebSocket library for connecting to the server and sends or receive data using a messages specification provided on [WebSocket API Developer Guide](https://docsdevelopers.refinitiv.com/1563871102906/14977/).

-This article provides a sample Elektron WebSocket API application which demonstrates a solution to solve one of the most popular questions from our user, it's a question about how can we automatically retrieving a list of all RIC symbols available on Elektron Realtime.
-In fact, Elektron itself does not provide a capability to provide a list of all RIC available for the user.
-However, the popular solution for the use-case is to expanding a Chain instrument to retrieve a list of RIC symbol for specific market index or Stock Exchange.
-If you are not familiar with a Chain, you can find additional details from [About Chain ariticle](https://developers.refinitiv.com/article/elektron-article-1#AboutChains).
-It is a well-explained article about Chain RIC and its usage and our sample application apply the methods described in the article with the WebSocket API to retrieving and expanding the Chain instrument.
-This sample application also utilizes a C# code from WebsocketAdapter project from  [the MRNWebSocketViewer Github repository](https://github.com/Refinitiv-API-Samples/Example.WebSocketAPI.CSharp.MRNWebSocketViewer), therefore this article will describe only the detail about the Chain expanding logic and related implementation and it will not provide the details about how it uses C# ClientWebsocket class to communicate with the server.
+This article provides a sample application which illustrates how to use Elektron Websocket API to retrieve a Chain Records and get underlying RIC symbols.
+The use case is a solution for one of the popular questions regarding how can we automatically retrieving a list of all RIC symbols available on Elektron Realtime data feed.
+There is no capability on the data feed to provide all RIC symbols available for the user.
+However, there is a choice for the user to expanding  Chain RIC for specific market index or Stock Exchange and then get a list of RIC symbols instead.
+Anyway, the user has to know Chain RIC in advance.
+If you are not familiar with the Chain, you can find additional details from [About Chain ariticle](https://developers.refinitiv.com/article/elektron-article-1#AboutChains).
+It is a well-explained article about Chain RIC and its usage.
+Our sample application applies the methods described in the article with the WebSocket API to expanding Chain RIC.

+This sample application also utilizes C# codes from WebsocketAdapter project from  [the MRNWebSocketViewer Github repository](https://github.com/Refinitiv-API-Samples/Example.WebSocketAPI.CSharp.MRNWebSocketViewer), to manage WebSocket client connection and send or receive messages.
+Thus this article will describe only the detail about the Chain expanding logic and related implementation.
+It will not provide dept details regarding how it uses C# ClientWebsocket class to communicate with the server.

 ## Prerequisites